mforets/carlin/README.rst

 Examples
 ~~~~~~~~

 Browse the Jupyter notebooks available in the ``/examples`` folder in this repository.
-These can be displayed in a window embedded in github, but it is recommended to use the external nbviewer (there is a symbol at the top right of the window).
+These can be displayed in a window embedded in github, but it is recommended to use the external nbviewer (there is a link at the top right of that window).